CDC: 85% of Virus Patients Reported Wearing Masks ‘Always’ or ‘Often’

 “Most close contact exposures were to family members, consistent with household transmission of [COVID-19],” the CDC added.

-The CDC investigation was carried out on adults over 18 years-old who received the test for the virus at an outpatient testing or health care center at one of 11 health centers throughout most of July (1-29).
+The CDC investigation was carried out on adults over 18 years old who received the test for the virus at an outpatient testing or healthcare center at one of 11 health centers throughout most of July (1–29).

-That same month, Fauci, the National Institute of Allergy and Infectious Diseases director, came out against conducting a controlled study on the effectiveness of masks to prevent the spread of the Chinese virus, similar to what CDC did.
+That same month, Fauci, the National Institute of Allergy and Infectious Diseases director, came out against conducting a controlled study on the effectiveness of masks to prevent the spread of the Chinese virus.

 .